PrashantTamang12/dungeon-escape-tale-told-in-stone/README.md

 This project was built as a **portfolio piece** to demonstrate professional-quality architecture, systems design, and technical breadth as a solo developer — for scholarship and mentorship review.

-> This repository intentionally excludes large third-party Marketplace asset packs.
-See [Installation.md](Installation.md) for what's required and how to set them up.
+> This repository has one external dependency (Medieval Dungeon).
+See [Installation.md](Installation.md) for setup — most other third-party content is already included.

 ---